-The Terronera Project resource estimates presented here conform to the current CIM Definition Standards for Mineral Resources and Mineral Reserves, as required under NI 43-101.
-We believe that estimation approach and methodology used is reasonable and appropriate based on the data available.
-There are no known significant technical, legal, environmental or political considerations which would have an adverse effect on the resource estimate or the continued exploration and development of the Terronera Project.
+The Terronera Mineral Resource and Mineral Reserve Estimates presented conform to the current CIM Definition Standards for Mineral Resources and Mineral Reserves, as required under NI 43-101 "Standards of Disclosure for Mineral Projects."
+The estimation approach and methodology used is reasonable and appropriate based on the data available.

+The project is subject to technical, legal, environmental, and political risks that are similar to the risks faced by Endeavour Silver on its current operations in Mexico.
+The QPs consider these risks to be manageable and should not have an adverse effect on the continued development of the Terronera Project.

-Based on a review of the Terronera Project and the encouraging results thus far, it is recommended that Endeavour proceed to the next stage of development by preparing a pre-feasibility study that includes the following:
+Based on a review of the Terronera Project and the encouraging results thus far, it is recommended that Endeavour Silver: